-Sebetu Akkadian Demons home image home image
+Sebetu Akkadian home image home image

 The ancient world has always been shrouded in mysticism and the unknown.
 In the cradle of civilization, Mesopotamia, numerous myths, legends, and supernatural entities abound.
 Among these, the Sebetu, a group of enigmatic Akkadian demons, stand out as intriguing and mysterious beings.
 These malevolent spirits have left their mark on the annals of history, captivating the imagination of scholars and enthusiasts alike.